Milk bag: Canada

+In Canada, milk was packaged in heavy, reusable Imperial unit glass milk bottles, cardboard cartons and plastic jugs until 1967, when DuPont, using European equipment, introduced plastic bags to store and sell milk; these bags gained widespread acceptance due to 1970s Metrication in Canada, when bottles, jugs, and cartons had to be redesigned and manufactured in metric units; milk bag packaging machines could easily be resized.

+The consumer public preferred plastic jugs for years, but largely accepted the new containers in parts of Ontario, Quebec and the Maritimes in the 1970s.
+Regulation in Ontario that required retailers to collect a deposit on milk jugs, but not bags, also motivated the practice.

+Milk bags are sold (typically packaged three in a larger 4L sack) in parts of Ontario, Quebec and the Maritimes, but also widely sold in western Canada, or the territories.

 India

-In urban parts of India, milk is most commonly sold in 0.5-litre and 1-litre bags.
+Milk bags are commonplace in India, with an estimated 30% of milk sold in the country being packaged this way.
+There has been limited compliance from dairy businesses in buying back consumer plastic as required by the Maharashtra Pollution Control Board.

 Israel

-In Israel, milk in a bag is the most common type of packaging for milk.
+In Israel, bags are the most common type of packaging for milk.
 They became the standard form of milk packaging in the 1960s, with the discontinuation of glass bottles.
-In Israel, the milk bag is a regulated product, which means that its price is controlled by the state.
-Therefore, there are price differences between the milk bags and the other alternatives available for marketing milk — plastic bottles or milk cartons.
+Milk bag prices are controlled by the state.
+Therefore, price differences exist between them and other alternatives like plastic bottles or cartons.
 Due to the price differences, a relationship was observed between the socioeconomic status of the consumer and the type of milk container that they customarily purchased.
 The higher the socio-economic status of the purchaser, the more likely they are to buy milk in cartons rather than in bags, despite the higher price of cartons.
 Based on these differences, Blue Square Network created a way to measure the socioeconomic status of an area based on the sales ratio of milk cartons versus bagged milk.
 The higher the ratio of the former to the latter, the higher the status of the region in Israel.
 For religious Jews, opening a bag of milk can be considered problematic on Shabbat, because the action requires cutting.
 Eli Yishai, Israel's former minister of internal affairs, used empty milk bags in the Knesset as props to complain about price-hikes in the cost of milk.